THE CHURCH OF THE HOLY TRINITY

 RENEWAL

-In the 1960s, The Church of the Holy Trinity faced declining membership and pledge revenues and was forced to sell or lease several of its properties, including Holiday House.
-Nevertheless, in 1968 members rejected a developer’s offer to purchase and demolish the church building.
-The Church instead undertook major renovations to preserve and enhance the beauties of its historic building.
-Under the Rev. John Smart this initiative was continued through the Historic Holy Trinity Preservation Trust.
+In the 1960s, The Church of the Holy Trinity faced declining membership and pledge revenues, but the church continued to be at the center of the Community, led by The Rev. Cuthbert Pratt.
+The memorial service for Winston Churchill in 1965 packed the church.
+The Rittenhouse neighborhood was changing quickly, and in order to shore up the financial state of the church, the congregation sold or leased several of its properties, including Holiday House.
+In 1968, A developer approached the church, with plans for a two story highrise with a new smaller church built in between, but the members rejected the proposal and retained the building.
+Under Pratt's leadership, the community made major renovations to preserve and enhance the beauties of its historic building, including the glass doors in the narthex.
+Pratt's work and care for the building will lay the foundation for growth and renewal that will follow.
+The Rev. John Smart continued this work, establishing the Historic Holy Trinity Preservation Trust.
 New outreach ministries were launched, including a “Ministry of Meals” to provide meals to the homeless, the homebound and people with AIDS.
 The Church also became host to Philadelphia’s chapter of Integrity, an organization advocating full inclusion of lesbian, gay, bisexual and transgender members in the life of the Episcopal Church.

 These expansive and restorative efforts continued after 1999 under the Rev. Terence Roper, with additional renovation work and the beginning of a program called “Trinity Central” that opened the church sanctuary to the community for several hours each day.
 Growth and momentum continued under the Rev. Alan Neale, who opened the church to a broader range of ages and welcomed those who were not members to be married in the church, ushering in new families.
 In 2016, the church called husband and wife team, The Reverends Rachel & John Gardner, to be their Rectors.